 third item uses the ellipses (...) to indicate that a dialogue box will open.

 This if this appeared first you would never be able to access the other items.

 Here is a better choice of accelerators for the same menu:

-We now use A, d and c – there are no conflicts.
+c – there are no conflicts.